flou-ainan/flou-open-studies/Docs/Handbooks/Github-Handbook.md

 git merge dev
 ```

-# Ho to undo changes made in local environment
+## How to undo changes made in local environment
 1) Clean the working tree
 ```
 git reset --hard